istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 The second goal of the attackers is to access `mongo1.composedb.com`, which is forbidden for the application A. Istio must enforce the policy that forbids access of application A to `mongo1.composedb.com` and must prevent the attack.

-Now let's see which attacks the attackers will try to perform and how Istio secure egress traffic control will prevent each kind of attack.
+Now let's see which attacks the attackers will try to perform to achieve their goals and how Istio secure egress traffic control will prevent each kind of attack.
 The attackers may try to:

 1. **Bypass** the container's sidecar proxy and access external services directly.
 This attack is prevented by a Kubernetes Network Policy or by an L3 firewall that allow egress traffic to exit the mesh only from the egress